-REFERENCE DESIGN STANDARD STANDARD ACHIEVED DS14A All dwellings must achieve a minimum 7 Star NatHERS energy rating using Sustainability Victoria's FirstRate5 Whole-of-Home Tool (FR5).
-DS14B All dwellings must achieve a Zero Carbon Certification using Sustainability Victoria's FirstRate5 Whole-of-Home Tool.
-DS14C All dwellings must be fitted with a solar photovoltaic (PV) system designed to generate renewable energy equal to 100% of a home's electricity demand on an annualised basis using Sustainability Victoria's FirstRate5 Whole-of-Home Tool.
+REFERENCE DESIGN STANDARD STANDARD ACHIEVED DS14A All dwellings must achieve a minimum 7 Star NatHERS energy rating.
+DS14B All dwellings must achieve Zero Net Carbon.
+DS14C All dwellings must be fitted with a solar photovoltaic (PV) system designed to generate renewable energy equal to 100% of a home's electricity demand on an annualised basis.
 DS14D PV systems are to be designed and installed by a Clean Energy Council accredited provider.
-DS14E All light fittings must be high efficiency LED type and achieve a minimum Colour Rendering Index (CRI): average $Ra \ge 80$, $R9 > 0$ DS14F Fixed appliance energy star ratings must be within 1 Star of the best available at the time of HDAP approval.
+DS14E All light fittings must be high efficiency LED type and achieve a minimum Colour Rendering Index (CRI): average Ra ≥ 80, R9 > 0 DS14F Fixed appliance energy star ratings must be within 1 Star of the best available at the time of HDAP approval.
 DS14H Water Fixtures must have the following minimum WELS star ratings: Taps - 5 Star.
 Showers - 3 Stars.
 Toilets - 4 Stars.
 Clothes washing machines and dishwashers within 1 Star of best available.
-DS14I The following systems must be installed: A rainwater tank with a minimum volume of 2,000 Litres (for lots greater than 300m2); Roof area draining to the tank; Tank connection to all toilets; Tank connection to irrigation system (if installed); Recycled (Third Pipe) water connection downstream of rainwater tank to ensure rainwater is used as a priority.
+DS14I The following systems must be installed: A rainwater tank with a minimum volume of 2,000 Litres (for lots greater than 300m2); Roof area draining to the tank; Tank connection to all toilets; Tank connection to irrigation system (if installed); Recycled (Third Pipe) to be utilised for; clothes washing, outdoor usage & car washing and backup supply for toilets.
 DS14J All dwellings must be supplied with separate meters for potable and recycled water consumption.
 DS14K Each dwelling must provide space for 1 secure, undercover bike space per bedroom.
-DS14L All dwellings must include a single phase connection for EV charging (7kW / 16A).
+DS14L All dwellings must include a single phase connection for EV charging $(7kW/16A)$ .

-REFERENCE DESIGN STANDARD STANDARD ACHIEVED DS14M Dwellings must utilise a Green Roof or: for pitched roofs less than 15° - a 3 year SRI of greater than 64; and for pitched roofs greater than 15° - a 3 year SRI greater than 34.
+REFERENCE DESIGN STANDARD STANDARD ACHIEVED DS14M Dwellings must utilise a Green Roof or: for pitched roofs less than 15° - a 3 year SRI of greater than 64; or for pitched roofs greater than 15° - a 3 year SRI greater than 34.
 DS14N Asphalt must be Warm Mix type as per Green Star Communities Credit 26B1.4 or other low carbon alternative with lower embodied energy emissions.
 DS140 Internal and external finishes must be specified in accordance with the Green Star criteria (refer to section 4.16).
-DS14P Dwellings must achieve a minimum of Air leakage not more than 10 ACH at 50 Pa reference pressure when tested in accordance with AS/NZS ISO 9972, Method 1.
-Certificates are not required.
+DS14P Dwellings are to be constructed in accordance with Part H6 NCC requirements.
 DS14Q All household appliances including cooktops, ovens, water heaters, heating and cooling must be 100% electric.
 DS14R Each dwelling design must include suitable storage space for up to four bins to facilitate recycling and reuse.
 5.2.2 Sheds and outbuildings must: Not be readily visible from the public realm.
 Not be higher than 3.6m at the ridgeline or 2.4m at the perimeter (excluding the gable infill) measured from the natural ground level.
 Have a powder-coated or painted appearance.
 5.3.1 Satellite dishes, antennae or external receivers must be: Located to the rear of the dwelling; Below the main ridge line of the roofline; and Not readily visible from the public realm.
 5.3.2 Heating and cooling units must be: Located towards the rear of the dwelling; Below the main ridge line of the roofline; and Not readily visible from the street; and Be positioned to minimise noise and/or fitted with baffles.
 5.3.3 Any roof mounted service equipment must be: The same colour as the roof; and Placed a minimum of halfway to the rear of your home; and Placed below the ridge line.